yogeshchandrasekharuni/fast-agent/README.md

 ### Human Input

 When `human_input` is set to true for an Agent, it is presented with the option to prompt the User for input.

+[!TIP]

+> fast-agent will look recursively for a fastagent.secrets.yaml file, so you only need to manage this at the root folder of your agent definitions.

 ## Project Notes